BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.4 (54)

 * #147 Fixed crash when Scan view is invoked with camera permissions revoked in Settings > Privacy > Camera > Seed Tool.
+* #148 Fixed so all Key Export views have the same export options, including Base58.

 ### 1.3.3 (53)